Antitrust probe vs Microsoft, OpenAI and Nvidia: What you need to know

-Two key government agencies in the US, Justice Department and Federal Trade Commission (FTC), are joining forces to investigate three big technology companies: Microsoft, OpenAI, and Nvidia.
+Two key government agencies in the US — the Justice Department and the Federal Trade Commission (FTC) — are joining forces to investigate three big technology companies: Microsoft, OpenAI, and Nvidia.

 These companies are all leaders in artificial intelligence (AI), and the government is worried they might be breaking the rules.